Louiseskinner01/project2-the-countdown/README.md

 I've decomposed my Epics into User Stories for prioritizing and implementing them.
 Using this approach, I was able to apply "MoSCoW" prioritization and labels to my User Stories within the Issues tab.

 - **Must Have**: guaranteed to be delivered - required to Pass the project (*max ~60% of stories*)

+-Must Have (Core to the project – without these the game doesn’t work) -As a player, I want to choose a difficulty level, so that I can play at my preferred challenge and time limit.
+-As a player, I want to see a countdown timer, so that I know how much time I have left to solve the problem.
+-As a player, I want to generate a random set of numbers, so that every game feels different and fresh.
+-As a player, I want to be given a target number, so that I know what I’m aiming for in my calculations.
+-As a player, I want to input equations using a keypad, so that I can interact easily on mobile and desktop.
+-As a player, I want the game to validate my equations, so that I don’t waste time with invalid inputs.
+-As a player, I want instant feedback when I reach the target, so that I know I’ve won.
+-As a player, I want to see a "Play Again" option after finishing a game, so that I can quickly start a new round.

+Advanced operations (like square roots, exponents, or brackets).
 - **Should Have**: adds significant value, but not vital (*~20% of stories*)

+-As a player, I want to undo a calculation step, so that I can correct mistakes without restarting the whole game.
+-As a mobile user, I want large, tap-friendly buttons, so that I can play easily on my phone.
+-As a visually impaired user, I want clear colour contrasts (e.g. bold backgrounds and bright highlights), so that I can see buttons and numbers more clearly.
+-As a user with little maths knowledge, I want helpful error messages, so that I understand what I did wrong.

 - **Could Have**: has small impact if left out (*the rest ~20% of stories*)

+-As a player, I want to start the game only when my device is in landscape mode, so that I can play with a clear and consistent layout.
+-As a casual user, I want to play for fun and relaxation, so that I can enjoy the game without pressure.
+-As a competitive user, I want to solve the problem within the timer, so that I feel challenged.
+-As a learner, I want to practice equations in a playful way, so that I can improve my maths skills without it feeling like work.

 - **Won't Have**: not a priority for this iteration - future features

+-Multiplayer mode or online leaderboards.
+-Saving player stats across sessions.
+-Custom number sets chosen by the player.

 ## Testing